kzok/valueobject.ts/README.md

 ```

-Because of that, value object in this library filters constructor's argument object keys.
+Because of that, this library filters constructor argument's property keys.

 ## Installation